RoccoDev/aoc-2023/README.md

 It is worth nothing that I upgraded my CPU (R5 3600 -> R7 5700X) this year, if the total time is too low I can try without `-C target-cpu=native`, for instance.

+**STATUS (25/12/2023):** Challenge success!
+Total runner duration is 915 ± 20ms.
+I think I can improve the solution for Day 24, just have to dust off some linear algebra techniques.
+That should also get rid of the `num_bigint` crate that I used to solve systems with many congruences.

 ### Rules
 * Only **stable** Rust
 * No references to the input file, i.e. input is always loaded by copying it